Shai Gilgeous-Alexander: Endorsements

 Gilgeous-Alexander signed an endorsement deal with Converse on July 8, 2020.

-According to the Netflix docuseries "Power Moves with Shaquille O'Neal," O'Neal attempted to sign Gilgeous-Alexander to Reebok as his initial shoe contract was set to expire at the conclusion of the 2023–24 NBA season.
+According to the Netflix docuseries Power Moves with Shaquille O'Neal, O'Neal attempted to sign Gilgeous-Alexander to Reebok as his initial shoe contract was set to expire at the conclusion of the 2023–24 NBA season.
 However, Gilgeous-Alexander ultimately re-signed with Converse on a lucrative multi-year contract extension and was named Creative Director of Converse Basketball.
-In this role, he has creative input across all basketball product designs and the opportunity to launch his own signature sneaker line, beginning with the SHAI 001, which was released on September 4, 2025.
+In this role, he had creative input across all basketball product designs and the opportunity to launch his own signature sneaker line, beginning with the SHAI 001, which was released on September 4, 2025.
+On June 16, 2026, it was announced that Gilgeous-Alexander had left Converse to sign with its parent company Nike.

 Legal issues

-In May 2023, Gilgeous-Alexander purchased a lakefront property in Burlington, Ontario, previously occupied by bankrupt cryptocurrency trader Aiden Pleterski.
-Within days of moving in, Gilgeous-Alexander and his partner vacated the residence due to ongoing security concerns related to Pleterski’s highly publicized fraud and bankruptcy case, which had led to threats and repeated visits from investors seeking Pleterski.
-Gilgeous-Alexander subsequently filed a lawsuit to reverse the purchase, alleging that the seller—who had leased the property to Pleterski—failed to disclose the property’s connection to the trader and the associated safety risks.

-The court ruled in favor of Gilgeous-Alexander, finding fraudulent misrepresentation on the part of the seller and awarding him damages for mortgage and insurance payments incurred.
-As a result, the purchase was rescinded, and the appeal by the seller was denied.
-This case set a precedent in Ontario real estate law, expanding the scope of required property disclosures to include latent safety risks unrelated to the physical structure itself.
+Gilgeous-Alexander purchased a lakefront property in Burlington, Ontario, in May 2023, which had previously been occupied by bankrupt cryptocurrency trader Aiden Pleterski.
+Within days of moving in, Gilgeous-Alexander and his partner vacated the residence due to ongoing security concerns related to Pleterski's highly publicized fraud and bankruptcy case, which had led to threats and repeated visits from investors seeking Pleterski.
+Gilgeous-Alexander subsequently filed a lawsuit to rescind the purchase, alleging that the seller, who had leased the property to Pleterski, failed to disclose the property's connection to the trader and the associated safety risks.
+The court ruled in favour of Gilgeous-Alexander, finding fraudulent misrepresentation on the part of the seller and awarded him damages for mortgage and insurance payments incurred.
+Consequently, the purchase was reversed, and the seller's appeal was denied.
+The case set a precedent in Ontario real estate law by expanding the scope of required property disclosures to include latent safety risks beyond the physical condition of the property.

+Gilgeous-Alexander's home in Nichols Hills, Oklahoma, was burglarized while he was at the Paycom Center in downtown Oklahoma City, playing the Washington Wizards on October 30, 2025.